casdoor/casdoor-website/docs/provider/saml/aliyun.md

 Fill in all the required information below and submit.

 - IDP IdentityId: Keep the same as Issuer URL in Casdoor.
-- SP Entity ID & SP ACS URL(SSO Location): Use temporary placeholder values for now.
-After completing the configuration of Casdoor, you will update these with `https://<your-casdoor-domain>/api/acs`.
+- SP Entity ID & SP ACS URL (SSO Location): Use placeholders for now; after configuring Casdoor, set both to `https://<your-casdoor-domain>/api/acs`.
 - Assertion Attribute: Directly fill in as username.
 - Account Association Mode: Account Association